AlexChudic/test-suite-enhancement/src/bash-scripts/README.md

 The Bash helper scripts in this folder help with running different parts of the pipeline.
 You can find the description of each of them and the run guide below.

 ## evaluate-repository.sh
 This Bash script runs the Sonarqube evalution using the sonar_token provided.
 The script is used in the evaluation.py to trigger the evaluation of the evaluated folder.
+When running the scipts make sure to set the java version to openjdk 17 and include the project tmp directory in your PYTHON_PATH.
+This can be done by running `export PYTHONPATH="/<path-to-directory>/test-suite-enhancement/tmp/human_eval"`

 Can be run in command line from root using command `/bin/bash ./evaluate-repository.sh <path-to-project> <sonar_token>`
     - <path-to-project> - takes the path to evaluated folder tmp/ which we want to evaluate